nathan-gardner/SECON2023Robot/README.md

 * The team has been able to successfully get a signoff approved on the most critical subsystem for the project
   * This is a sort of vertical vacuum cleaner that has been implemented previously in vex robot competitions.
 It is a very interesting design and has been proven to work.
 [Demonstration Link](https://youtu.be/RCfMzZY3lC0?t=230)

-We are just now completing Capstone I and we have not begun manufacturing or experiementation.
-Most of the salient outcomes
+We are just now completing Capstone I and have not begun any implementation or experimentation at this time.
+Salient outcomes will be updated when notable progress has been made.

 ## **Project Demonstration & Images**